 To completely change from normal running shoes to barefoot or minimalist while replicating the same workloads can be simply too much stress due to gait alterations.
-Of course there is nothing wrong with doing some short runs or drills barefoot or minimalist to improve balance (or proprioception) and train foot strength.
+Of course, there is nothing wrong with doing some short runs or drills barefoot or minimalist to improve balance (or proprioception) and train foot strength.

 There can be a tendency to over-prescribe orthotics.
-For many athletes this can be seen as a quick-fix measure.
+For many athletes, this can be seen as a quick-fix measure.
 Unless the athlete has properly addressed their strength and movement deficits, it is like bringing your car to a mechanic to fix the wheel tracking without pumping up the flat tyres first.

 Of course, if an athlete has improved their strength and running gait and still has injury issues, then there may be a legitimate case for an intervention such as orthotics.
-It is best seek advice from a sports medicine physician who can then refer the athlete to a suitable sports podiatrist.
+It is best to seek advice from a sports medicine physician who can then refer the athlete to a suitable sports podiatrist.